rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 #### RootNode
 The RootNode is the root of the configuration hierarchy tree.
 There is only one RootNode per configuration hierarchy.
-Its name is the same as the name you provide while creating the configuration hierarchy.
+Its name is same as the name you provide while creating the configuration hierarchy.
 The RootNode allows you to add an attribute, add/upload configuration files, and apply the base label configuration parameters to a device.

- It may contain multiple file nodes and exactly one attribute node.
+ It might contain multiple file nodes and exactly one attribute node.

 In this case, the RootNode is consequently ***example***.